prepor/condo/README.md

     mkdir -p /tmp/condo_specs && echo '{:spec {:Image "nginx:1.11.4-alpine"}}' > /tmp/condo_specs/nginx.edn
     docker run -v /tmp/condo_specs:/var/lib/condo -v /var/run/docker.sock:/var/run/docker.sock -ti prepor/condo:v0.10.1

 You will see Wait -> Stable logs messages.
-It means that our container is successfully started.
+It means that our container has successfully started.

 Now we will try to deploy new version of this image:

     echo '{:spec {:Image "nginx:oops-alpine"} :deploy [:After 5]}' > /tmp/condo_specs/nginx.edn

 Oops, there is a typo and we have error "Tag oops-alpine not found in repository" and current state now is TryAgainNext.
-Condo will try to deploy this spec untill it will be successful or new specification arrives.
+Condo will try to deploy this spec untill it is successful or new specification arrives.
 And note that we've still had running nginx:1.11.5-alpine.
 It's because we specify `:deploy [:After 5]` option, and new container tries to start in parallel with the previous one.

-Let's fix typo:
+Let's fix the typo:

     echo '{:spec {:Image "nginx:1.11.5-alpine"} :deploy [:After 5]}' > /tmp/condo_specs/nginx.edn